-A more detailed description can be provided by explicitly considering the game in \citet{Bravyi:2020NP}, which is based on the PM square nonlocal game~\cite{Peres:1990PLA,Mermin:1990PRL}, and called {\it 1D Magic square problem}.
-In \citet{Bravyi:2018SCI} a similar game is used based on a GHZ-type contradiction, but the proof is more elaborate as the game is based on a two-dimensional qubit architecture.
-In \citet{Bravyi:2020NP}, the $N$ input wires of the circuit represent the $N$ players and additional classical inputs are provided to specify the game.
-In each round, only two of them play the PM square game, whereas the other players collaborate to create the right correlations.
+A more detailed description can be provided by explicitly considering the game given by \citet{Bravyi:2020NP}, which is based on the PM-square~\cite{Peres:1990PLA,Mermin:1990PRL} nonlocal game \cite{Aravind:2004AJP,Cabello:2001PRLb, CHTW04}, and called the 1D magic square problem. \citet{Bravyi:2018SCI} used a similar game based on a GHZ-type contradiction, but the proof is more elaborate as the game is based on a two-dimensional qubit architecture. \citet{Bravyi:2020NP} had the $N$ input wires of the circuit represent the $N$ players and additional classical inputs were provided to specify the game.
+In each round, only two of them play the PM-square game, whereas the other players collaborate to create the right correlations.
 The different roles are assigned at random at the beginning of each round, such that a perfect winning (classical) strategy would necessarily require a collaboration between any pair of players.